The Blood Rose: Production

 The film was shot between May 8, 1969, and June 2, 1969.
 The film is one of the many unofficial remakes of the film Eyes Without a Face.
 Other unofficial remakes include The Awful Dr. Orloff and Corruption.

 Release

 The Blood Rose opened in France on September 25, 1970.
 The film was shown in the United States in Detroit on October 28, 1970.
 The film had scenes involving lesbianism that were cut for its American theatrical release.

-Contemporary advertisements hailed it as "The First Sex-Horror Film Ever Made."

 The film was released on DVD by Mondo Macabro in 2007.